Keith Simpson (pathologist): Awards and affiliations

 Simpson was a member of many medical organisations, one of the founders of the British Association in Forensic Medicine, a former president of the Medico-Legal Society, and a member of the council of the Royal College of Pathologists and the Medical Protection Society.
 He was the only London forensic pathologist to be recognised as a Home Office pathologist and was a member of the Home Office Scientific Advisory Committee.
 A fellow of the Royal College of Physicians and the Royal College of Pathologists, Simpson received honorary degrees from the universities of Oxford, Edinburgh and Ghent.
 His long public service was recognised with the award of a CBE in 1975.
 In June 2012, Simpson was honoured with the installation of a Westminster City Council Green Plaque at his former residence at 1 Weymouth Street, Marylebone.

 Family life

 Cedric Keith Simpson was born in 1907 near Brighton, Sussex, where his father was a GP.
 He attended Brighton, Hove and Sussex Grammar School and at 17 he enrolled at Guy's Hospital Medical School where he became a top student.
-In 1932 Keith Simpson married Mary Buchanan, with whom he had three children (their only son later became a doctor).
+In 1932 Keith Simpson married Mary Buchanan, with whom he had three children.
 They were together until Mary's death from multiple sclerosis in 1955.
 Simpson married his secretary, Jean Scott-Dunn, in March 1956 and they lived in Marylebone.
 His second wife died of cancer in 1976.
 Janet Thurston, widow of fellow coroner Gavin Thurston, became his third wife in 1982.